spack/spack-tutorial/tutorial_developer_workflows.rst

 This tutorial will guide you through the process of using the ``spack develop`` command to develop software from local source code within a spack environment.
-With this command spack will manage your dependencies while you focus on testing changes your library and/or application.
+With this command spack will manage your dependencies while you focus on testing changes to your library and/or application.